 Certain localities outside New York City have experienced financial problems and have requested and received additional State assistance during the last several State fiscal years.
-The potential impact on the State of any future requests by localities for additional oversight or financial assistance is not included in the projections of the State's receipts and disbursements for the State's 2001-02 fiscal year or thereafter.
+The potential impact on the State of any future requests by localities for additional oversight or financial assistance is not included in the projections of the State's receipts and disbursements for the State's 2002-03 fiscal year or thereafter.

-To help resolve persistent fiscal difficulties in Nassau County, the State enacted legislation (Chapter 84 of the Laws of 2000) creating the Nassau County Interim Finance Authority.
+To help resolve persistent fiscal difficulties in Nassau County, the State enacted legislation in 2000 that created the Nassau County Interim Finance Authority.
 The Authority is empowered to issue bonds, backed solely by diverted Nassau County sales tax revenues, to achieve short-term budget relief and ensure credit market access for the County.
-The Authority has issued \$436 million in bonds as of the date of this AIS.
+The Authority has \$436 million in bonds and \$245 million in BANs outstanding as of the date of this AIS.
 The Authority may also impose financial plan requirements on Nassau County.
-The State paid \$30 million in transitional assistance to the County for State fiscal year 2000-01, and the Governor has proposed providing up to \$75 million in State assistance over the next four State fiscal years, which is subject to appropriation by the State Legislature.
-Allocation of any such assistance is contingent upon the Authority's approval of Nassau County's financial plan.
+The State expects to make a total of \$100 million in transitional aid payments to the County over a five-year period.
+To date, the State has provided \$50 million in transitional assistance (\$25 million annually since 2000-01), and the State Financial Plan authorizes an additional \$20 million payment in 2002-03.
+Future transitional aid payments (\$15 million annually in 2003-04 and 2004-05) must be appropriated by the State and are contingent upon the Authority's annual approval of Nassau County's financial plan.